Sunny-117/awesome-stars-Sunny-117/README.md

 *   [withastro/astro](https://github.com/withastro/astro) - The web framework that scales with you — Build fast content sites, powerful web applications, dynamic server APIs, and everything in-between ⭐️ Star to support our work!

-*   [DouyinFE/semi-design](https://github.com/DouyinFE/semi-design) - 🚀A modern, comprehensive, flexible design system and React UI library. 🎨 Provide more than 2800+ Design Tokens and powerful DSM tools, easy to build your own design system.
-Make Semi Design to Any Design
+*   [DouyinFE/semi-design](https://github.com/DouyinFE/semi-design) - 🚀A modern, comprehensive, flexible design system and React UI library. 🎨 Provide more than 2800+ Design Tokens, easy to build your design system.
+Make Semi Design to Any Design.  🧑🏻‍💻 Design to Code in one click

 *   [bytedance/magic-microservices](https://github.com/bytedance/magic-microservices) - Make Web Components easier and powerful!😘